 - To demonstrate knowledge of aging processes and adult growth and development.

-- To assess and prioritize the health, psychosocial, environmental, and program needs of community-based older adult.
+- To assess and prioritize the health, psycho-social, environmental, and program needs of community-based older adults.

-- To interpret policies and procedures of entitlements and need-based programs for older adults.
+- To interpret policies and procedures of entitlement and need-based programs for older adults.

 - To demonstrate culturally-responsive communication and helping skills.

 - To assess the effectiveness of educational and other programs serving the needs of older adults and their families.

 - To effectively communicate with and advocate on behalf of older adults.

 This interdisciplinary program of study provides an opportunity for students to develop a compassionate and constructive view of older adults and the process and problems of aging.
 Graduates of this program will be prepared to continue their education at the graduate level, or to enter employment in their chosen field.
 The Field Work component permit students the opportunity to experience first-hand the realities of working will well and frail elderly in the field of Gerontological studies and services.

 |PSY283||Psychology of Death and Dying||3|